Week 1 Healthy Minds need Safe Workplaces

 Build employee awareness and understanding of a psychologically healthy and safe workplace, by contacting your EAP or EFAP and leverage their services in disseminating educational material including articles and webinars on such topics as violence prevention, health promotion, and resilience, to name a few.

-Help employees understand external factors that influence work-related stress (i.e. financial, eldercare, fatigue) and offer resources, tools, and tips to cope (Health Canada.
+Help employees understand external factors that influence work-related stress (i.e. financial, eldercare, fatigue) and offer resources, tools, and tips to cope.
+SeeHealth Canada.
 “Best Advice on Stress Risk Management in the Workplace”.
+Part One and Part Two

 Psychological and Occupational Safety Awareness Week